zweatshirt/upgma_and_neighborjoin/README.md

 ### The way to execute both programs is virtually identical.

-If you need to execute on the home server, these commands will perfectly fine as long as you have Python downloaded.
+If you need to execute on the home server, these commands will work perfectly fine as long as you have Python downloaded.